Skip to main content

 Because the water to the entire section of the building needs to be turned off for at least a couple of hours, the property manager is coordinating with the HOA to schedule an appropriate time.
 Until that approval is in place, we cannot safely proceed with the physical repair work.

-Repair and Service Plan
+The Repair and Service Plan We Laid Out

 For homeowners and property managers in Tampa, FL 33647, shower valve and faucet repairs in multi-unit buildings require a bit more planning than in a single-family home.
 Here is the step-by-step plan we laid out for this project once the HOA gives the green light: